 The most commonly reported side effects of treating depression with ketamine are dizziness or a floating sensation, mild hallucinations, and feeling tired after treatment.
 Patients are required to have someone drive them home from treatment sessions but then may continue their normal routine.

-Depression treatment clinics like TMS & Brain Health offer both TMS and ketamine therapy in a comfortable environment by licensed physicians.
+Depression treatment clinics like Bespoke Treatment offer both TMS and ketamine therapy in a comfortable environment by licensed physicians.
 Additionally, depending on your medical history and the medications you’ve tried in the past, you can get both of these options covered by your insurance company.